-- 1.1 Irwell Valley Homes' (IVH) Rent Policy is based upon the Regulator of Social Housing's (RSH) Rent Standard, which took effect from 1st April 2020, this reflected the Rent Policy Statement issued by the government in February 2019. - 1.2 In light of exceptional circumstances, the government has since adjusted this policy in order to protect social housing tenants from very large nominal-terms rent increases that would otherwise have been permitted in 2023-24 due to higher-than-expected levels of inflation. - 1.3 For rent periods that begin in the 12 months from 1 April 2023 to 31 March 2024, the CPI+ 1% limit on annual rent increases is replaced by a 7% 'ceiling'.
-This means that, in that year, IVH may increase rents by up to 7%.
-This restriction applies to both social rent and affordable rent homes, with the exception of supported housing. - 1.4 However, it does not affect the calculation of the maximum initial rent when properties are first let or subsequently re-let.
-In particular, the restriction does not apply to the calculation of formula rent or the rent caps that apply to social rent properties; these continue to increase by CPI+ 1% and CPI +1.5% respectively - 1.5 Included within IVH's Rent Policy but not covered by the Rent Standard, are the following types of accommodation: - Intermediate Market Rent (IMR); - Rent to Buy; - Market rent;
+- 1.1 Irwell Valley Homes' (IVH) Rent Policy is based upon the Regulator of Social Housing's (RSH) Rent Standard, which took effect from 1st April 2020, this reflected the Rent Policy Statement issued by the government in February 2019. - 1.2 Within the last 2 years IVH have adopted the changes to the Rent Standard and adopted the guidance published by the Government in relation to the 23/24 rent cap and reverting back to CPI +1% in 2024/25. - 1.3 The above however did not affect the calculation of the maximum initial rent when properties are first let or subsequently re-let.
+In particular, the restriction does not apply to the calculation of formula rent or the rent caps that apply to social rent properties; these continued to increase by CPI+ 1% and CPI +1.5% respectively. - 1.4 In December 2024, the Regulator issued an additional publication "Limit on Annual Rent Increases 2025-26", applicable from April 2025.
+Those limits are detailed within this Policy. - 1.5 Included within IVH's Rent Policy but not covered by the Rent Standard, are the following types of accommodation: - Intermediate Market Rent (IMR); - Rent to Buy; - Market rent;